YeeHo/Glutton/README.md

         Step5.
 Use the following command to run the Glutton script:

                 python Glutton.py

+        NOTE: Example input files for Cs to structure is "input_cs2str_ncbd.txt" and for structure to CS is "input_str2cs_ncbd.txt".
+To use anyone of them as input file for Glutton, please change the file name to "input.txt" and put in the same folder as Glutton.py.

 Part 3 of 4.
 Python libraries needed to run this script

         The Glutton script has been tested using the Anaconda python distribution version 3.6.